CACTUS Journal Policies

 The journal screens submitted manuscripts for potential plagiarism and redundant publication using the plagiarism detection system provided by Bucharest University of Economic Studies.

-Screening is performed prior to peer review and may also be repeated before acceptance when warranted.
+Screening is carried out before peer review and may also be repeated before acceptance where necessary.

 Archiving Policy